kasnycdev/MyJobSpyAI/docs/contributing.rst

 - Add docstrings to all public modules, classes, and functions
 - Include examples in docstrings
 - Document all public API endpoints
+- Keep README.md up to date
+- Update CHANGELOG.md for all user-facing changes

 Release Process
 --------------